-A licensed educator in Massachusetts for English and Latin, I've taught at seven high schools (and counting!) across New England, from Greenwich, CT to Stoughton, as well as in China and Saudi Arabia.
+A licensed educator in Massachusetts for English, History, and Latin, I've taught at eight schools (and counting!) across New England, from Greenwich, CT to Stoughton, as well as in China and Saudi Arabia.
 I have taught Latin, World Cultures, U.S. History, American Government, Public Speaking, Leadership, and English as a Second Language.
 I am currently finishing a year teaching ESL at a university in southern Saudi Arabia.

 In March 2016, I hitchhiked across the United States, from Washington, D.C. to L.A. in 17 days, spending less than $100 en route.
 The book, Hitchhike America, is currently available online, and I've love it if you bought a copy!

 I spent a month and a half in East Africa in early 2017, where I wrote, produced, directed, and edited a documentary about the culture and environment of Tanzania, available here, on my Youtube channel.